Howard Lincoln: Seattle Mariners

 In September 1999, Lincoln became CEO of the Seattle Mariners, serving as the point man for majority investor Hiroshi Yamauchi when it came to making decisions (up until 2008, Lincoln noted that Yamauchi only pushed heavily for the team to pursue three players: Kazuhiro Sasaki, Ichiro Suzuki and Kenji Johjima); it was Lincoln that hired Pat Gillick to serve as general manager for the 2000 season.

 Lincoln's tenure as CEO of the Seattle Mariners saw both success and controversy.
 Lincoln was considered instrumental, along with former senator Slade Gorton, in preserving the team's location in Seattle and negotiating with the city for a new stadium, Safeco Field.
 His stewardship has seen the team's first post-season appearances, in 1995, 1997, 2000, and 2001, as well as the aggressive expansion of the Mariners into the Japanese market, most noticeably through the acquisition of Japanese superstar Ichiro Suzuki.

 Lou Piniella left after the 2002 season and Pat Gillick left the following year.
 Pinella once described Lincoln and Gillick prior to his departure: "I like Howard personally.
 I enjoyed working with him.
 He's a bright guy, a charming guy.
 But I'll tell you this -- he's bottom line.
 Howard likes total, total control.
 Pat wants to win.
 Howard just doesn't know how."
 Lincoln disagreed with that remark, stating that he gave the benefit of the doubt to those he had serve as general manager.
 Lincoln replaced Pinella with Bob Melvin and Gillick with Bill Bavasi, with the latter being considered by Lincoln as a regret.
 In 2002, the first season without playoff baseball for the Mariners in years, he was quoted as saying the following about the goal set out for the team when it came to acquisitions in or out of season: "You can go to the Series two ways; first, go for it regardless of the financial risk or consequences, the way Cleveland or Florida has; or go for it with a competitive team that plays for championships on a continual basis.
 The objective of the Seattle Mariners is not to go to the World Series regardless of the financial consequences, that is irresponsible." (this clarification arose after he had been quoted as saying the goal of the team was not to win a World Series but to be competitive every year).
 From 2003 to 2016, the Mariners went through nine different managers, with none of them reaching the playoffs under Lincoln (who was reported as having kept a notebook of the insults leveled at him up to 2004) as CEO.

-In April of 2016, Lincoln retired as CEO, concurrent with Nintendo selling most of its stake in the team.
+In April 2016, Lincoln retired as CEO, concurrent with Nintendo selling most of its stake in the team.